From the Belfast Telegraph, 17 June 1899:

 *White waistcoat reprimands were reported to have been given by judges in the Whitechapel County Court, in July 1899, in the Chancery Court, in July 1901 and in the Chancery Court again in July 1933.

-You can read more about the White Waistcoat Affair in Mathias O’Donnell Bodkin’s ‘Recollections of an Irish Judge,’ which includes an anonymous parody of the incident, published in the Freeman, and generally attributed to Bodkin himself (it most definitely has his style), which was not calculated to improve his already stormy relations with Lord Chief Justice O’Brien.
+More about the White Waistcoat Affair in Mathias O’Donnell Bodkin’s ‘Recollections of an Irish Judge,’ which includes an anonymous parody of the incident, published in the Freeman, and generally attributed to Bodkin himself (it most definitely has his style!)
+It did not improve his already stormy relations with Lord Chief Justice O’Brien.

 That white waistcoat certainly caused a lot of trouble!